Johnson Astills Solicitors Banner Image

 How we can Help?

-Here at Emery Johnson Astills we specialise in Criminal Defence and can attend police stations 24 hours a day.
+Here at Johnson Astills we specialise in Criminal Defence and can attend police stations 24 hours a day.
 Furthermore, we attend both Magistrates and Crown Court, with our own expert Solicitor Advocates being able to conduct Crown Court matters.

 If you therefore find yourself suspected of this or any other serious or violent offence please give a member of the Criminal Defence Team a call on 01162554855 or 01509610312 or email us on crimeteam@johnsonastills.com for expert advice.